 What kind of special equipment do you use?

 We use a ball that is regulation size, but they are lighter to allow kids more success.
-We use lower nets so the kids can learn how to spike correctly.
-We use a smaller court size for the 7-8 and 9-10 age division.
+We use lower nets so kids can learn how to spike correctly.
+We use a smaller court size for the 7-8 and 9-10 age divisions.
 The nets do get higher as the season goes on.

 How is your organization related to Club Volleyball or USA Volleyball?

 We are an affiliate organization of USA Volleyball and we focus on getting kids to play volleyball at a younger age.